cue-labs/cue-by-example/005_gitlab_ci/README.md

 Make the modifications indicated by the `TODO` comments.

-This tool will export your CUE-based pipeline back into its required YAML file, on demand.
+The `regenerate` workflow command will export your CUE-based pipeline back into its required YAML file, on demand.

-#### :arrow_right: Test the CUE tool file
+#### :arrow_right: Test the CUE workflow command

-With the modified `ci_tool.cue` file in place, check that the `regenerate` command is available **from a shell sitting at the repository root**.
+With the modified `ci_tool.cue` file in place, check that the `regenerate` workflow command is available **from a shell sitting at the repository root**.
 For
 example:

 :computer: `terminal`